The Slave Trade and Abolition

 The Georgian House Museum, 7 Great George Street, Bristol BS1 5RR was built for John Pinney (from 1740 to 1818).

 He earned his fortune from sugar plantations in Nevis.
 Pinney became richer still through the company he set up with the pro-slavery pamphleteer, James Tobin.
 They owned ships and loaned money to plantation owners.
 They also took over the property of those who could not pay their debts, including both the plantations and the people who made up their enslaved workforce.

 Pero was their slave.

 Edward Colston (from 1636 to 1721) was born in Bristol.
 He made his fortune as a sugar merchant and member of the Royal African Company, which he had a leading role in.
 The company itself had a monopoly in African trade until 1688.
-Colston also He had interests in St Kitts and in London.
+Colston also had interests in St Kitts and in London.
 He also became a partner in a Bristol sugar refinery, where sugar produced by enslaved Africans in the West Indies was processed.

 Henry Bright (from 1715 to 1777) was Mayor of Bristol in 1771 and a prominent Bristol merchant and slave trader.
 He lived with his Black servant called Bristol at number 29.
 The building was formerly the office of the South West regional office of Historic England.

 Captain Woodes Rogers (from 1679 to 1732) lived at 33 to 35 Queen Square.
 He was a privateer who voyaged around the world from 1708 to 1711, trading in enslaved people.
 Woodes Rogers also invested in a ship carrying enslaved men, women and children from Africa to Jamaica.